compomics/moFF/README.md

 use :  `python moff_mbr.py -h`
 ```
-	--inputF              the folder where the input files are located
+  	--loc_in              the folder where the input files are located
   	--sample	      filter based on regular expression to define the considered replicates
   	--ext                 file extention of the input file
-  	--log_file_name       filename for the log file
+  	--log_label       filename for the log file
-  	--filt_width          width value for outlier filtering
+  	--w_filt          width value for outlier filtering
-  	--out_filt            filtering (on/off) of the outlier in the training set
+  	--out_flag            filtering (on/off) of the outlier in the training set
-  	--weight_comb         combination weighting : 0 for no weight 1 for a weighted schema
+  	--w_comb         combination weighting : 0 for no weight 1 for a weighted schema
 ```

 `python moff_mbr.py --inputF sample_folder/`